perfectspr/llm-leaderboard/results/openchat.md

 The panda plush toy is soft, cute, and loved by the recipient, but the price may be too high for its size compared to other options.

 ### Received Answer
-Panda plush toy loved by daughter, soft and cute but small size for price, fast delivery.
-Consider value-for-money alternatives.
+Panda plush toy loved by daughter, soft and cute but small size for price.
+Fast delivery.
 ***
 ### Writing 1
 proofread and correct this review:  ```Got this for my daughter for her birthday cuz she keeps taking mine from my room.
 Yes, adults also like pandas too.
 She takes it everywhere with her, and it's super soft and cute.
 One of the ears is a bit lower than the other, and I don't think that was designed to be asymmetrical.
 It's a bit small for what I paid for it though.
 I think there might be other options that are bigger for the same price.
 It arrived a day earlier than expected, so I got to play with it myself before I gave it to my daughter.```